 You'll enjoy the book making process so much more if your photos are all ready.
 If you store them on the disk, organising them into folders is a great place to start.
-If you store photos on your phone, mark your favorites - it will make the selection easier for you.
+If you store photos on your phone, mark your favourites - it will make the selection easier for you.

 The selection of photos is your milestone in the process of creating a book - be critical and choose the best photos.
 Sometimes you have to give up a great picture because it doesn't fit in with your story, or your photo book style.
 When choosing photos, pay attention to how they interact with each other.

-6. Text always welcome
+6. Text is always welcome